abbreviatedman/react-monorepo/03-intermediate-react/3c-children/assignment/directions.md

 ### Step 4: Use the Navbar Component

+1. In `main.jsx`, remove the CSS import.
-1. Remove everything from the return statement in your `App.jsx` file.
+2. In `App.jsx`, remove everything from the return statement of the `App` function.
-2. Remove the imports for the logo and the `App.css` file.
+3. Remove all imports above the `App` function.
-3. Add a `div` element to the return statement in your `App.jsx` file.
+4. Add a `div` element to the return statement.
-4. Import the `Navbar` component in your `App` component.
+5. Import the `Navbar` component in your `App` component.
-5. Add the `Navbar` component as a child of the `div` element.
+6. Add the `Navbar` component as a child of the `div` element.
-6. **In the App component's return**, place navigation links as children to the `Navbar` component, using `a` elements with `href` attributes set to `#home`, `#about`, and `#contact`.
+7. **In the App component's return**, place navigation links as children to the `Navbar` component, using `a` elements with `href` attributes set to `#home`, `#about`, and `#contact`.
-7. Add some placeholder content below the `Navbar` to ensure it's rendering correctly.
+8. Add some placeholder content below the `Navbar` to ensure it's rendering correctly.
 It should show your placeholder content below the a navbar with the title "Star Wars Data App" and the links.

 **Check:** Verify that the `Navbar` with links is displayed at the top of your app, and the links are styled correctly.
 Then remove the placeholder content.